Ministry of Public Safety and Solicitor General

 - Public Safety & Emergency Services

-Find information on British Columbia's emergency service preparedness, response and recovery, public safety, crime prevention and wildfire services.
+Find information on Emergency Management BC, response and recovery, public safety, crime prevention and wildfire services.

 Works with law enforcement, professional organizations, government agencies, non-governmental organizations and community groups toward the goal of ensuring British Columbia has the safest roads in North America.